 Japanese yew pruning is essential if you want to maintain the shrubs in a formal shape or a smaller size than they would naturally grow.
-Some gardeners make pruning Japanese yew an annual task, regularly clipping off a few inches (5 to 12.5 cm.) of new growth every year.
+Some gardeners make pruning Japanese yew an annual task, regularly clipping off a few inches (8 cm.) of new growth every year.
 Others prune harder but less often.

 Improperly trimming a Japanese yew can create problems for the tree.
 That’s why it is important to learn the best techniques for pruning a Japanese yew tree.